 The word “Globalization” has changed the dynamics of business a lot since its inception.

 The way we interact and collaborate in the business environment is not the same.

 Globalization has given rise to greater flexibility for employees, as well as employers, in terms of both working hours and location.

-Thus, we can say that today’s business environment is all characterized by globalization.
-Which imposes a high need for mobility and connectivity for collaboration, to increase an overall efficiency and productivity of people, as well as processes.
+Thus, we can say that today’s business environment is characterized by globalization.
+Which imposes a high need for mobility and connectivity for collaboration, to increase overall efficiency and productivity of people, as well as processes.